Patrick W. Timberlake: Early life

 Timberlake was born in Fort Greble, Dutch Island, Newport County, Rhode Island on Christmas Day, 1901.
 His family had a strong military tradition, with several West Point graduates.
 His father, Colonel Edward J. Timberlake, U.S. Army, USMA Class of 1893, played for West Point in the first Army-Navy football game in 1890.
-Col. Timberlake had four sons and all graduated from West Point.
-The second youngest, J. Coleman Timberlake, died in 1938 at age 32, but Patrick and his three brothers carried on the family's military tradition in notable style.
+Col. Timberlake had four sons, who all graduated from West Point.
+The second youngest, J. Coleman Timberlake, died in 1938 at age 32, but Patrick and his three brothers carried on the family's military tradition.
 His brother, Edward J., was also a decorated Air Force lieutenant general who served in World War II; the oldest son, Edward, was an Army brigadier general.

 Military career

 Timberlake enrolled in the U.S. Military Academy at West Point where he played football as a tight end.
 He had a critical role in the Army–Navy Game in 1922.
 He caught the go-ahead touchdown in the 4th Quarter to beat the Midshipmen, by 17–14.

 After graduating in 1923, he went into artillery with the Sixth Field Artillery at Fort Holye, Maryland.
 In 1925 he transferred to the 17th Field Artillery at Fort Bragg, North Carolina.
-In September 1925 he entered Primary Flying School at Brooks Field, Texas, a move that would completely change the course of his career.
+In September 1925 he entered Primary Flying School at Brooks Field, Texas, which completely changed the course of his career.
 He was assigned to bombers in the Second Bomber Group shortly before the formation of the U.S. Army Air Corps.
 After a spell as a flight instructor he was transferred to the Panama Canal Zone with the 24th Pursuit Squadron in 1929.
-In 1931 he got a command with the 78th Pursuit Squadron.
+In 1931 he was appointed to a command with the 78th Pursuit Squadron.
 He enrolled in the Air Corps Engineering School in 1933.
 He was then assigned to the Aircraft Branch of the Air Corps Materiel Division, and in October 1935 was appointed chief of the Attack and Observation Engineering Unit there.
 In the following years he attended the Air Corps Tactical School and the Command and General Staff School.

 He married Emily Bynum on April 5, 1927.

 World War II

 Timberlake entered combat operations in World War II as a colonel in North Africa in charge of IX Bomber Command.
-He was appointed director of operations and plans for British Air Chief Marshal Tedder in 1943, and took over as his Chief of Staff after the formation of the Mediterranean Air Command.
+He was appointed director of operations and plans for British Air Chief Marshal Tedder in 1943, and took over as his chief of staff after the formation of the Mediterranean Air Command.
 During this time he helped in the planning and execution of the campaigns in North Africa, Pantelleria, Sicily and mainland Italy.
 Returning to Washington D.C. in 1944, he was reassigned to 8th Air Force in Okinawa under Jimmy Doolittle in July 1945.